christianaao/fe-news-article/README.md

 * a comments section for each individual article

-* functionality to add comments
+* functionality to add and delete comments

 _and more features to come!_